diy/open-sourcerer/script.md

     open collaborative-story.txt

 It should open up the file in your computer's text editor.
 Add your own portion of the story after the last sentence.

+> screenshot of how to add a portion

 I'll wait...